sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 Health and Beauty department sold slightly less than other departments.
 So to increase the sales, new ads and offers needs to be launched.

 ### Calculate the total VAT collected for each payment method.
+Payment Method VAT Query: This query calculates total VAT collected for each payment method using SUM(vat) and GROUP BY.

 ```SQL
 SELECT payment_method,